psychemedia/storytelling-notes/and-the-girl-played-on.md

 "I didn't find anything.
 No pond, no bush...
 Nothing."
 "Nothing?"
 "Well, no... except...
 A tree.
 With a single red apple on it..."

 "Arghhh...
 You *stupid* girl.
 If you wanna do something, you gotta do it yourself.
-Get out of the way".
+Get out of my way".
 And off went the witch, even faster than thought.

 Anwen and the young man, in human form again, came to the edge of the forest.
 There was nowhere left for them to hide.
 They could sense someone coming, *hear* footsteps behind them.
 A crossroads.
 Anwen reached into her pocket.
 There were just two leaves left.
 She took one for herself, and gave the other to the young man.